PeterTheobald/www.PeterTheobald.com/content/play/puzzle-hunt-2023-Mission-Improbable.md

 <img src="/images/puzzle2023-fedex-box.jpg" onclick="openModal(this.src)">
 </div>

 This is how the puzzle treasure hunt started.
-Click the buttons below to see the rest of it, and try to solve the puzzles yourself.
+You can try to solve the puzzles yourself, or you can read all the solutions.
+Keep in mind my players are very experienced and have been solving my puzzles for years.
+It may take you a lot longer than three hours to solve it.
 <br>

 <div class="answer_div">